uio-bmi/IN-BIOSx000/index.md

 The exam will be a combination of the following two parts:

- * an *individual* home project combined with an oral exam presentation of the home project followed by questioning / discussion on December 1st and 2nd.
+ * an *individual* home project combined with an oral exam presentation of the home project followed by questioning / discussion on December 12th and 13th (not confirmed).
 Students will present their work to 2-3 teachers, followed by some questioning (approx 20 minutes in total for each student).
 This home exam will be handed out to all participants after the lectures.
-The oral exams will be held in room 3118 Awk in Ole-Johan Dahl's building according to the schedule communicated by email.
- * a 2 hour written digital exam at Silurveien 2 on December 1st 2022 from 17.00 to 19.00.
+ * a 2 hour written digital exam at Silurveien 2 on December 12th or 13th (date not confirmed)

 The exams are graded on a pass/fail scale.